 I wish you the very best on your journey.
 Please contact me if you find things that work for you or a MD who has been able to assist you.

-This article was created in 2013.
-It was last updated September 2022.
+This article was originally created in 2013.
+It was last updated March 2023.